Eugenia-Z/DistributedSys/Week2/Lecture2.md

 - await(): Causes the calling thread to wait until all threads have reached the barrier.
 Throws BrokenBarrierException if the barrier is broken (e.g., one thread times out).
 - reset(): Resets the barrier to its initial state.
 - getParties(): Returns the number of threads required to trip the barrier.
-- isBroken():Checks if the barrier is in a broken state.
+- isBroken(): Checks if the barrier is in a broken state.

 ```java
 CyclicBarrier(int parties)